 Learning the fundamentals of Linux commands is necessary for effective file management and seamless navigation.
 An example of such a basic command is mkdir, or “make directory.”
 Users of Linux systems can easily create directories or folders with mkdir.
 Becoming adept in Linux administration begins with understanding how to create directories with mkdir, whether you’re a newbie to Linux or an experienced user trying to improve your command-line skills.
+To determine what actions should be taken or just have to free up disk space first finding the size of the directory in Linux is necessary.

 This tutorial will show you how to use the mkdir command to create directories in Linux, a straightforward yet effective method.
 In Linux/Unix, the mkdir command is a command-line tool that lets users make new folders.
 “Makdir” is an acronym for “make directory.”
 Along with many other features, mkdir allows you to create many folders at once and specify permissions.